 Does Type of Diabetes Increase Risk of Diabetic Eye Disease?

-To preserve clear, healthy vision, it’s important to understand the contributing factors of diabetic eye disease — read below to learn more about how your specific case may increase your risk.
+To preserve clear, healthy sight, it’s important to understand the contributing factors of diabetic eye disease.
+Read below to learn how your specific case may increase your risk.

 Does Type of Diabetes Affect Risk?

-Those with diabetes are equally at risk for diabetic eye disease, regardless of type.
-That said, it’s important to understand your case, as that will help you manage it, and to regularly get eye exams to track its development, especially if you are prediabetic or at risk.
+People with diabetes are at risk for diabetic eye disease, regardless of type.
+That said, it’s essential to understand your specific condition, as this helps with management.
+Regular eye exams are also vital to track changes over time, especially if you are prediabetic or considered high-risk.

-- Type 1 diabetes typically shows up early in life, many times in childhood, making early diagnosis important.
+- Type 1 diabetes usually develops early in life, often during childhood, making early diagnosis crucial.

-- Type 2 diabetes develops later in life and there can be a genetic component but it can also be linked to poor dietary habits and obesity.
+- Type 2 diabetes develops later in life.
+While genetics can play a role, it is also linked to poor dietary habits and obesity.

-- Gestational diabetes, which develops during pregnancy, is less common but may require more frequent eye exams.
-It can resolve after pregnancy but be a sign of future diabetes.
+- Gestational diabetes, which occurs during pregnancy, is less common but may require more frequent eye exams.
+It often resolves after pregnancy, but it can be a warning sign of future diabetes.

 Do Any Aspects of Diabetes Affect Risk?

-Your risk for diabetic eye disease increases the longer you have diabetes, as studies prove that half of people with diabetes will develop diabetic retinopathy over time [1].
-Your risk also depends on whether you’ve been controlling your diabetes, as more irregular blood sugar means more chances for unhealthy blood vessels to form.
+Your risk for diabetic eye disease increases the longer you have diabetes.
+Studies show that about half of all people with diabetes will develop diabetic retinopathy over time.
+Risk also depends on how well your diabetes is controlled — irregular blood sugar levels increase the chance of unhealthy blood vessels forming.

-Whether it’s a lack of physical activity or inconsistently taking medication, it doesn’t matter how your blood sugar or insulin levels become irregular, but it’s important to regulate your levels.
-Although you can’t prevent diabetic eye disease, you can take proactive steps to minimize its impact on your vision health.
+Whether caused by a lack of physical activity, skipped medication, or other factors, irregular blood sugar or insulin levels raise your risk.
+While you can’t prevent diabetic eye disease entirely, you can take proactive steps to minimize its impact on your vision health.

 How You Can Decrease Your Odds

-To get your diabetes under control, it’s essential to maintain healthy blood sugar levels with a balanced diet, exercise, and correct doses of insulin and other diabetic medications.
-Unmanaged high blood pressure or cholesterol can also increase your risk for diabetic eye disease.
+Managing your diabetes is key.
+Maintaining healthy blood sugar levels with a balanced diet, regular exercise, and the proper use of insulin or other diabetic medications is essential.
+Uncontrolled high blood pressure or cholesterol can also increase your risk of developing diabetic eye disease.

-Even if your vision seems normal, it’s important to get a comprehensive eye exam at least once a year.
-You may not show symptoms for diabetic eye disease, but we may be able to detect early signs.
-Our team of experts at Buffalo Ophthalmology take the time to get to know you, your eye health, and your medical history to provide diabetic eye disease treatments tailored to your case and needs.
+Even if your vision seems normal, it’s essential to schedule a comprehensive eye exam at least once a year.
+Symptoms may not always be present, but an exam can reveal early signs of disease.
+At Buffalo Ophthalmology, our team takes the time to understand your eye health and medical history to provide treatment tailored to your needs.

 How Buffalo Ophthalmology Can Help

-To diagnose diabetic eye disease as early as possible, our doctors start with a dilated eye exam to get a full understanding of your vision health.
-If an issue is detected, we offer a wide range of treatment options to protect your eyesight, including working with your primary care doctor on blood sugar management plans to prevent further progression.
-Once disease activity begins affecting vision, we can employ anti-VEGF injections, steroid medications, and laser photocoagulation treatment.
-Cataracts and secondary glaucoma can be treated by our team as well: however subtle or severe your case is, we can help.
+To diagnose diabetic eye disease as early as possible, our doctors begin with a dilated eye exam to gain a full understanding of your vision health.
+If an issue is detected, we offer a wide range of treatment options to protect your eyesight, including coordinating with your primary care physician on blood sugar management plans.

 Request Appointment